ksu-cs-textbooks/cis527/content/7-backups-monitoring-devops/04-assignment.md

 #### Resources

-* [Server Monitoring with Munin and Monit on Ubuntu 16.04 LTS (Xenial Xerus)](https://www.howtoforge.com/tutorial/server-monitoring-with-munin-and-monit-on-ubuntu-16-04-lts/) from HowtoForge (should work on 20.04)
-* [How to Install the Munin Monitoring Tool on Ubuntu 14.04](https://www.digitalocean.com/community/tutorials/how-to-install-the-munin-monitoring-tool-on-ubuntu-14-04) from DigitalOcean (should work on 20.04)
-* [How to Install and Configure Ganglia Monitor on Ubuntu 16.04](https://hostpresto.com/community/tutorials/how-to-install-and-configure-ganglia-monitor-on-ubuntu-16-04/) from HostPresto (should work on 20.04)
+* [How to Monitor Server Health with Checkmk on Ubuntu 20.04](https://www.digitalocean.com/community/tutorials/how-to-monitor-server-health-with-checkmk-on-ubuntu-20-04) (should work for 22.04 as well - make sure you install the correct version)
-* [Introduction to Ganglia on Ubuntu 14.04](https://www.digitalocean.com/community/tutorials/introduction-to-ganglia-on-ubuntu-14-04) from DigitalOcean (should work on 20.04)

 ---